Most SEPTA routes returning to normal schedule, but with restrictions

-PHILADELPHIA (WPVI) -- SEPTA schedules will seem nearly back to normal for most riders, but they'll notice some changes while riding next week.
+PHILADELPHIA (WPVI) -- Some SEPTA schedules will seem nearly back to normal for riders on Sunday.
+Most bus and trolley routes, along with the Norristown High Speed Line have resumed their usual schedules.
+Regional Rail lines are still following limited-service schedules.

-New barrier shields and marked-off seats are just some of the changes SEPTA riders should soon expect as most trolley, subway and bus lines will return to normal schedules.
+New barrier shields and marked-off seats are just some of the changes SEPTA riders should expect to see.

+Many passengers waiting to ride the bus at Olney's Transportation Center said they were thankful the schedule is going back to normal on their routes.

+"I think it will be better for us who have to get to work, I work at a nursing home," said Regina Tolliver, who said she relies on the bus to get her to and from work.

 "SEPTA is working very hard to meet the challenges of our region during this unprecedented crisis," said SEPTA general manager Leslie Richards.